0n1udra/slime_server/README.md

 1. Create Discord bot using this [portal](https://discord.com/developers/applications).
 2. Update `slime_vars.py` variables.
 3. Run `python3 run_bot.py help`, shows commands to setup tmux and/or run bot.
+  e.g. `python3 run_bot.py starttmux startboth attachtmux
-4. Use `?setchannel` command to set channel id, so you get important bot/server event updates.
+5. Use `?setchannel` command to set channel id, so you get important bot/server event updates.
-5. Read through the help pages with `?help` or `?help2` in Discord.
+6. Read through the help pages with `?help` or `?help2` in Discord.

 ## Using Virtualenv or venv:
 Create Python Virtualenvt: